We are currently cruising the Caribbean in our Bavaria 42 monohull, Clarity.

 When we docked back at 31st Street Harbor, Aaron and I looked at each other and decided, LET’S DO THIS.
 Let’s live this dream we’ve been considering (and in many ways, planning for) for years.

 So, we did it.
 Within a year, we sold our condo.
 We sold our cars.
 We sold most all of our belongings.
-We put our Pearson up for sale and bought our current home, a Bavaria 42, in southeastern Florida.
-In mid-July, we packed what we had left in a rented van, kissed our friends and family goodbye for now, drove across the country and moved on board full-time, getting used to our new lifestyle and readying the boat to cross over to the Bahamas after hurricane season.
+We put our Pearson up for sale and bought our current home in southeastern Florida.
+In mid-July of 2016, we packed what was left in a rented van, drove across the country and moved on board full-time.

 How long do we plan to do this?
 Who knows!
 Until we stop having fun or the money runs out.
 I’ll be posting the good, the bad, the challenging, and pictures galore along the way.
 Thanks for reading!